irritanterik/homey-gps-trace.com/README.md

 ---
 ### TO DO (prioritized)
-- Improve handeling of invalid session error in location library
 - Support speech triggers
-- Bind devices to precense of users
+- Bind devices to precense of users (can be done with standard flow for now)
 - Normalize getAddress responses output in location library
 - Warning on account removal about ghost devices and broken flows
 - Get and save tracker hw-type and hw-category